Cyclical Attunement

 A cup of puer tea, held in stillness.

 Through the slow ritual of preparation and intentional sipping, my awareness begins to soften and shift.
 Time stretches, the mind quiets, and the body settles into a receptive state.
-This tea ritual becomes a threshold—guiding my consciousness from activity into presence, and opening the space from which creative listening can arise.
+This tea ritual guides my consciousness to a state of listening, from activity into presence.

 Menstruation